 1What this means is intuitively obvious: we have seen various examples.
-But, in any case, this process of left-to-right simplification has been formally defined as term rewriting with the rules $+(N, 0) \rightarrow N$ and $+(N, s(M)) \rightarrow s(+(N, M))$ in Lecture 5.
+But, in any case, this process of left-to-right simplification has been formally defined as term rewriting with the rules $+(N,0) \to N$ and $+(N,s(M)) \to s(+(N,M))$ in Lecture 5.

+- 2. This exercise is about using lists of naturals to represent sets of naturals [in an obviously non-unique way, since lists can have repeated elements, and, even if they do not, list elements may appear in different orders].
+Specifically, you are asked to define functions:

-- insert to insert a number into a set. - a predicate in to test whether a number belongs to a set. - U to compute the union of two sets. - simplify to obtain a list representation of a set that has no repeated elements. - $/$ to compute the intersection of two sets. - - to compute the difference of two sets. - equal-sets to test whether or not two lists represent the same set.
+- insert to insert a number into a set.

+- a predicate in to test whether a number belongs to a set.

+- U to compute the union of two sets.

+- simplify to obtain a list representation of a set that has no repeated elements.

+- / to compute the intersection of two sets.

+- - to compute the difference of two sets.